 If you are considering taking an international teaching job, you will need to make sure that you will handle the lifestyle changes that come with an international move.

 On the surface, teaching abroad can sound like a great life adventure, but it’s not for everyone.
-Before accepting the job, you should make sure that it will benefit and accommodate your living situation.
+Before accepting the job, you should make sure that it will benefit and accommodate your personal and family needs.

-Schools like to hire teaching couples as they are the most cost efficient option since they are hired together and require only one room and board.
-If you are applying to schools as a couple, make sure that you make this evident in your applications and apply early on in the process to ensure that you both end up with positions in the same school.
+Schools like to hire teaching couples as they are the most cost-efficient option since they are hired together and can share living accommodations.
+If you are applying to schools as a couple, make this evident in your applications and apply early on in the process to ensure that you both end up with positions in the same school.

-The key is to keep an open mind, and remember that this is meant to be a once in a lifetime experience where you and your partner will experience new things.
+The key is to keep an open mind.
+Making this transition is once in a lifetime experience where you and your partner will experience new things.
 And for your partner, that may mean a whole new career experience.
 Sometimes, your spouse may be able to gain a non-teaching position at the school you will be teaching at.

 Positions that may be available include teaching assistant, sports coach, building manager, admissions officer, or activities coordinator.

 Check the school’s website or inquire with its recruiters or human resources office to determine if there are non-teaching vacancies that might be a good fit for your spouse.